mrnoisytiger/Unaudited-Blog/content/post/cuisine-and-demographics.md

 ## Graphs and Data

+Let's first look directly at some of the data gathered.
+We can compare the data across two major dimensions, the zip codes and race.
+We begin by examining the differences between the 50 zip codes used, to get an overview of what we are looking at.

 ### Per-ZIP-Code Comparison

 The following graphs represent a Per-Zip-Code comparison of the percent of restaurants per race, and the percent of calculated population per race.